 [needs-docs][layouts] Add checkbox to disable raster tiling for PDF/SVG exports

 This setting, which is disabled by default and placed into an

 "advanced" group on PDF/SFG export, disables the built-in

 raster layer tiled rendering.
 While the tiling is good for

 memory usage, it can cause visible "seams" in the rasters

 The setting has a tooltip warning users that disabling the

 tiling results in high memory usage during exports.

-#6 Updated by Mathieu Pellerin - nIRV about 1 year ago
+#6 Updated by Mathieu Pellerin - nIRV over 1 year ago

 For the record, large raster layers exported through layout (or composer prior to 3.X) were always divided into tiles (the max. number of pixel is 4000-something I think).
 I'm wondering whether the issue has to do with the PDF reader of the author of this issue, which might have been updated and doesn't render as nicely as it used to.